MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/webview2-api-reference.md

 The Microsoft Edge WebView2 control enables you to host web content in your application using [Microsoft Edge \(Chromium\)](https://www.microsoftedgeinsider.com) as the rendering engine.
 See [WebView2](../webview2.md) for an overview and [Getting Started](GettingStarted.md) for a quick start.

-Select the UI framework of WebView2 you would like to use below:
+Select the Languages and Framework of WebView2 you would like to use below:

-## UI Frameworks
+## Languages and Frameworks

 *   [Win32 C++](reference/win32/0.9.488-reference-webview2.md)
 *   [.NET](reference/dotnet/0.9.494-reference-webview2.md)